 “Since the presentation of lupus can mimic many other diseases such as infections and cancer, it is important to rule out other, more common diseases before diagnosing lupus,” said Dr. Rohit Thomas-Kuruvilla, Marshfield Clinic Health System rheumatologist.

 Multiple factors can influence why a person develops lupus.
 A family history of lupus and other autoimmune conditions and genetics can increase risk.
 African American, Asian and Hispanic individuals have a greater risk of developing the disease.
-Women of childbearing age are more likely to have lupus then men.
+Women of childbearing age are more likely to have it than men.
 However, 20% of the cases are in patients under the age of 20.

-Because these medications make people susceptible to infection, children with lupus must receive all immunizations with the exception of some live vaccines depending on their disease severity and medications.
+Because these medications make people susceptible to infection, children and adults with lupus must receive all immunizations with the exception of some live vaccines depending on their disease severity and medications.